ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 ### Example 2: Define LP instance Directly in Julia

-This example demonstrates how to construct and solve a linear programming problem directly in Julia without relying on JuMP.
+This example shows how to construct and solve a linear programming problem directly in Julia without relying on JuMP.

 ```bash
 julia --project demo/demo_Abc.jl